QAInsights/LoadRunner-to-JMeter-Correlation-Rules-Converter/README.md

 * It will prompt to enter the details, if you are lazy 🐢 like me just keep hitting the enter key.
 After few hits, you will get a template and repository JSON as shown below.

 ![Output](/assets/Output.jpg)

+## Aftermath 🌪

+After generating the JSON files, you have to follow the below steps to utilize it in JMeter.

+* Create a

+## Tested with 🔨

+This utility has been tested with:

+* Micro Focus LoadRunner 2020 SP 2
+* Apache JMeter 5.3
+* Blazemeter Correlation Recorder 1.1